 - undertake background checks on that representative

 - ensure that the representative is adequately trained to engage in credit activities

 - provide written consent to the appointment

 - ensure they have adequate systems and procedures in place to monitor and supervise their representatives (see Monitoring and supervising representatives).

-Licensees should make relevant inquiries into the background of the people that they authorise as credit representatives, both before appointing them and while they continue to act as representatives.
+Licensees should make relevant inquiries into the background of the people they authorise as credit representatives, both before appointing them and while they continue to act as representatives.

-These checks could include referee reports, searches of our register of banned and disqualified persons, and police checks.
+These checks could include referee reports, police checks, and searches of our register of banned and disqualified persons and our register of authorised credit representatives.